rafamago/rafamago/README.md

 # 👩🏾‍💻 Rafaela Gomes

 Studying Analysis and Systems Development Technology.
-My passion for technology started when i learned Python and then i became interested on learning other languages such as HTML, CSS and JavaScript, now i'm learning Java + Angular.Some of my hobbies are watching movies, reading, listening songs and games.
+My passion for technology started when i learned Python and then i became interested on learning other languages such as HTML, CSS and JavaScript, now i'm learning Java + Angular.
+Some of my hobbies are watching movies, reading, listening songs and games.

 ## Conecte-se comigo
 [![Linkedin](https://img.shields.io/badge/Linkedin-black?style=for-the-badge&logo=linkedin&logoColor=00ffee)](https://www.linkedin.com/in/rafaela-gomes-54025b15b/)